Brian Froud (born 1947) is a well known British Fantasy Art illustrator.

 - The Dark Crystal (1982): Froud worked on the concept art, designing the film's creatures and world in collaboration with Jim Henson.

-- The Dark Crystal: Age of Resistance (2018): Prequel to the above.
+- The Dark Crystal: Age of Resistance (2019-): Served as consultant.
+Unused designs of his were incorporated in the series.

 - Labyrinth (1986): Collaboration with Jim Henson once again.